What are cognitive skills?

 This is one of our brain’s executive functions known as cognitive flexibility.

-What it does: Enables you to reason, form ideas, and solve problems.
+What it does: Enables you to reason, form ideas, and organize steps required to solve problems.

 Common problems when this skill is weak: Frequently asking, “What do I do next?” or saying, “I don’t get this,” struggling with math, feeling stuck or overwhelmed.